 This golden superfood is great for both humans and arthritic dogs.

-Health food stores and pharmacies offer a special turmeric paste that contains high levels of curcumin.
+Health food stores and pharmacies offer a special turmeric paste with high curcumin levels.
 Give it to your dog, adding ⅓ tsp per day for every 10 pounds of your dog’s weight to their food.

 Ginger is another cooking ingredient that could help your arthritic dog.